 Te Tēpu is a ‘must-watch’ for lovers of the Māori language.
 This half-hour current affairs show sees three panelists join Chris Winitana at the table to discuss a major issue of the week.
 The emphasis is on putting breaking news in context, and examining issues from Māori perspectives.
-Sundays, 6.00pm (R) on the Te Reo channel
+Available On Demand.

 The Urewera National Park was returned to Tūhoe this year as part of its treaty settlement and the new board - made up of four Tūhoe and four Crown reps - had its first meeting in October and one of its first decisions was to suspend hunting in the Urewera while it comes up with a new system.
 Korotau Meihana-Tait, Maui Te Pou.